scorpido74/azure-docs.nl-nl/articles/data-factory/configure-bcdr-azure-ssis-integration-runtime.md

 3. Restart the Azure-SSIS IR.

-### Scenario 3: Azure-SSIS IR is pointing to a public endpoint of a SQL Database managed instance
+### Scenario 3: Azure-SSIS IR is pointing to a public endpoint of a SQL Managed Instance

-This scenario is suitable if the Azure-SSIS IR is pointing to a public endpoint of an Azure SQL Database managed instance and it doesn't join to a virtual network.
+This scenario is suitable if the Azure-SSIS IR is pointing to a public endpoint of a Azure SQL Managed Instance and it doesn't join to a virtual network.
 The only difference from scenario 2 is that you don't need to edit virtual network information for the Azure-SSIS IR after failover.

 #### Solution